dipesh227/dreampixeltechnology/README.md

 *  1. Enable the required 'pgsodium' extension for encryption.
 *  2. Create a secure vault for and store a new encryption key.
 *  3. Create all required tables: `profiles`, `creations`, `feedback`,
-*     and job logging tables.
+*     and all job logging tables.
 *  4. Set up a trigger to automatically create a user profile on sign-up.
 *  5. Create PostgreSQL functions (RPCs) to handle secure, server-side
 *     encryption and decryption of user data.